j-fischer/rflib/README.md

 -   Use WARN level for situations that are recoverable, but should not really happen in the real world
 -   Reduce log statements by using the formatting feature to easily print multiple variables in a single statement
 -   Use `rflib_HttpRequest` instead of the Apex platform class, this can save hours of debugging integration issues
+-   Build your code (controllers, trigger handlers, etc.) for batched logging (see Logging in Apex using the Batch pattern)

 ### Trigger Framework